Electro Scan & Innovyze Partner to Deploy Game Changing End-to-End Condition Assessment & Rehabilitation QA/QC Solution

 “Users are already strengthening their decisions and we expect rehabilitation projects and day-to-day operations of sewer systems to be improved because of the real-time availability of reliable FELL inspection data in InfoAsset Planner,” stated Michael Condran, PE, Vice.
 President, Electro Scan Inc.

-Uncontrolled inflow and infiltration (I/I) in gravity sewers results in significant and unnecessary costs to rate payers.
+Uncontrolled flooding and sewer backups caused by excessive levels inflow and infiltration (I/I) in gravity sewers often results in significant homeowner damages, contaminated waterways, and costs to rate payers which cannot be easily found by using acoustic sensors or visual CCTV.

-By precisely identifying & quantifying I/I within a utility’s network, infrastructure integrity is improved, maximizing system capacity and avoiding costly capital expenditures.
+By using Electro Scan's FELL technology to precisely identify & quantify I/I within a utility’s network, infrastructure integrity is improved, maximizing system capacity and avoiding costly capital expenditures.
 FELL data integration into IAP marks a big step towards helping municipal agencies manage their I/I reduction programs much more effectively.

 “Overreliance on any manual-based visual inspection technique creates a ‘Subjectivity Trap,’" stated Condran.